rackerlabs/rackspace-how-to/content/general/faq-role-based-access-control-rbac.md

 #### Can I configure custom role assignments when I add a user login to an existing contact?

 Yes, you can.
-See [Use Role-Based Access Control (RBAC)](/how-to/managing-role-based-access-control-rbac) for instructions.
+For instructions, see [Use Role-Based Access Control (RBAC)](/how-to/managing-role-based-access-control-rbac).

 #### How do I query the capability of a given user?